Brian Tamaki's speech at Waitangi

-Destiny's Church leader Brian Tamaki arrived with a crowd of about 200 at Waitangi for an interdenominational church service.
+Destiny's Church leader Brian Tamaki arrived with a crowd of about 200 at Waitangi for an interdenominational church service which he will speak at.

 The group - including his wife Hannah and Destiny's Man Up group - were welcomed onto Whare Rūnanga on the Upper Treaty Grounds.